SkyBouncer/cmAutoSplitter/README.md

-# Autosplitter for LiveSplit for Cox CM
+# Autosplitter for LiveSplit for Cox and CM

 [![Active Installs](http://img.shields.io/endpoint?url=https://i.pluginhub.info/shields/installs/plugin/CM-Auto-splitter)](https://runelite.net/plugin-hub/sky)

 Sends a split on raid start, room cleared and floor change for Cox Challenge Mode.
+Also has a toggle to only split on floor finish, to be useable for regular chambers.

 Using this plugin requires the LiveSplit program with the LiveSplit server component.

 Installation and setup guide can be found here: